RidleyB/sen/content/_characters/lorenzo-de-luca.md

   - element_title: "Eyes"
     element: ""

-excerpt: "One of the four De Luca brothers."
+blurb: "One of the four De Luca brothers."
 ---

+{% include character-content.html %}